The Coral Coast is home to one of the world's most stable dugong populations.

 The endangered dugong is nature's only vegetarian sea mammal.
-They resemble a walrus, related to the elephant, called a sea-cow and growing to three metres and weighing up to 400 kilograms.
-Around the world, dugongs have been hunted to near extinction.
+Resembling a walrus and related to the elephant, dugongs are also called 'sea-cows' and can grow up to three metres long and weighing up to 400 kilograms.
+Closely linked to the myth of mermaids, these shy yet curious creatures can live for up to 70 years.